SympCam

 Reference

 Bjoern Braun, Daniel McDuff, Tadas Baltrusaitis, Paul Streli, Max Moebus, and Christian Holz.
 SympCam: Remote Optical Measurement of Sympathetic Arousal.
-In IEEE-EMBS International Conference on Biomedical and Health Informatics 2024 (BHI).
+In International Conference on Biomedical and Health Informatics 2024 (IEEE-EMBS BHI).